-&lt;sup>49 Being non-profit under chapter 1702 is not enough to be a CIC.
+&lt;sup>56 Being non-profit under chapter 1702 is not enough to be a CIC.
 To be a CIC requiring an AOS audit, the entity must be incorporated under both 1702 & 1724.
 (A Development Corp. would only be incorporated under chapter 1726.)
 Read the articles and see if they refer to chapters 1724 or 1726.
-Merely entitling an entity as an

-&quot;improvement" or "development" corporation is not sufficient.
+Merely titling an entity as an "improvement" or "development" corporation is not sufficient.
 The articles of incorporation must support that the entity falls under 1724 or 1726.

-&lt;sup>50 Development corporations organized under Ohio Rev. Code Chapter 1726 are stock-issuing entities.
+&lt;sup>57 Development corporations organized under Ohio Rev. Code Chapter 1726 are stock-issuing entities.

-&lt;sup>51 CICs or DCs that do not file GAAP statements and notes (and required supplementary information, if any) within 120 days of its fiscal year end are not subject to AOS penalties prescribed in Ohio Rev. Code §117.38.
+&lt;sup>58 CICs or DCs that do not file GAAP statements and notes (and required supplementary information, if any) within 120 days of its fiscal year end are not subject to AOS penalties prescribed in Ohio Rev. Code §117.38.
 "A community improvement corporation is, in essence, a private non-profit corporation which is bound by the general terms of Ohio Rev. Code Chapter 1702 (non-profit corporations).
 A privately organized entity that performs a public purpose occupies a status no different from that of countless other non-profit corporations, the private nature of which is indisputable.
 Nor is a community improvement corporation possessed of powers derived from statute.
 Although Ohio Rev. Code § 1724.02 provides that a community improvement corporation shall possess certain powers enumerated therein, the ultimate source of its power is not Ohio Rev. Code § 1724.02, but its articles of incorporation and code of regulations."
 [1979 Op.
-Atty Gen. No. 79-061] Also, auditors should take note that CIC and DC are subject to a 120-day filing requirement rather than the 150-day requirement applicable to other GAAP entities.)
+Atty.
+Gen. No. 79-061] Also, auditors should take note that CIC and DC are subject to a 120-day filing requirement rather than the 150-day requirement applicable to other GAAP entities.)

-Policies and Procedures Manuals

-Knowledge and Training of personnel

-Presence of an Effective Accounting

-System

-Legislative and Management Monitoring
+In determining how the government ensures compliance, consider the following: What control procedures address the compliance requirement?
+W/P Ref.
+Policies and Procedures Manuals Knowledge and Training of personnel Presence of an Effective Accounting System Legislative and Management Monitoring